shays10/jvmworkshop/SuperUuidGenerator/README.md

 1. In your terminal navigate to `SuperUuidGenerator` and execute `/.compile.sh` and `./run.sh`.
 Your Server is now running
 2. Run the `./create_load.sh` script.
 It will fire 100 requests while printing out their IDs.
 3. Is the output valid?
 What is wrong here?
-4. Let's also investigate via JVisualVM.
-This time, take a heap dump, open it and navigate to "OQL Console"
+4. Let's take a heap dump using `jmap -dump,file=<filename> <pid>`
+5. Open the file you created with `MAT` (File -> Open heap dump).
-5. [Create a query](http://cr.openjdk.java.net/~sundar/8022483/webrev.01/raw_files/new/src/share/classes/com/sun/tools/hat/resources/oqlhelp.html) to find out if there are instances that were not GCed of the class that is holding our UUID (`com.wix.app5.model.SuperUuidWrapper`)
+6. Navigate to "Object Query Language Studio" and [Create a query](http://cr.openjdk.java.net/~sundar/8022483/webrev.01/raw_files/new/src/share/classes/com/sun/tools/hat/resources/oqlhelp.html) to find out if there are instances that were not GCed of the class that is holding our UUID (`com.wix.app5.model.SuperUuidWrapper`)
-6. Open the source code, understand the problem and mitigate it.
+7. Open the source code, understand the problem and mitigate it.
-7. Rerun the app to make sure that the issue is solved.
+8. Rerun the app to make sure that the issue is solved.

 Solution [is here](solution/Solution.md)